 Equity capital refers to money put up and owned by the shareholders (owners).
 Typically, equity capital consists of two types:

-- Contributed capital, which is the money that was originally invested in the business in exchange for shares of stock or ownership.
+- Contributed capital: The money that was originally invested in the business in exchange for shares of stock or ownership

-- Retained earnings, which represents profits from past years that have been kept by the company and used to strengthen the balance sheet or fund growth, acquisitions, or expansion.
+- Retained earnings: Profits from past years that have been kept by the company and used to strengthen the balance sheet or fund growth, acquisitions, or expansion

-Aside from equity and debt capital, there are other forms of capital such as vendor financing where a company can sell goods before they have to pay the bill to the vendor, that can drastically increase return on equity but don't cost the company anything.
-This was one of the secrets to Sam Walton's success at Wal-Mart.
-He was often able to sell Tide detergent before having to pay the bill to Procter & Gamble, in effect, using PG's money to grow his retailer.
+- Vendor financing: In this instance, a company can sell goods before they have to pay the bill to the vendor.
+This can drastically increase return on equity but costs the company nothing.
+One secret to Sam Walton's success at Walmart was selling Tide detergent before having to pay the bill to Procter & Gamble, in effect, using P&G's money to grow his retail enterprise.

 Seeking the Optimal Capital Structure

-Many middle-class investors believe that the goal in life is to be debt-free.
+Many middle-class investors believe the goal in life is to be debt-free.
 When you reach the upper echelons of finance, however, that idea is less straightforward.
 Many of the most successful companies in the world base their capital structure on one simple consideration—the cost of capital.

-If you can borrow money at 7 percent for 30 years in a world of 3 percent inflation and reinvest it in core operations at 15 percent, you would be wise to consider at least 40 percent to 50 percent in debt capital in your overall capital structure particularly if your sales and cost structure are relatively stable.
+If you can borrow money at 7% for 30 years in a world of 3% inflation and reinvest it in core operations at a 15% return, you would be wise to consider at least 40% to 50% in debt capital in your overall capital structure—particularly if your sales and cost structure are relatively stable.

-If you sell an indispensable product that people simply must have, the debt will be a much lower risk than if you operate a theme park in a tourist town at the height of a boom market.
-Again, this is where managerial talent, experience, and wisdom comes into play.
+If you sell an essential product people must have, the debt will be a much lower risk than if you operate a theme park in a tourist town at the height of a boom market.
+Again, this is where managerial talent, experience, and wisdom come into play.

-The great managers have a knack for consistently lowering their weighted average cost of capital by increasing productivity, seeking out higher return products, and more.
-This is the reason you often see highly profitable consumer staples companies take advantage of long-term debt by issuing corporate bonds.
+The great managers have a knack for consistently lowering their weighted average cost of capital by increasing productivity, seeking out higher-return products, and more.
+This is the reason you often see highly profitable consumer staples manufacturers take advantage of long-term debt by issuing corporate bonds.

-To truly understand the idea of capital structure, you need to take a few moments to read about the DuPont model to gain an insight into how capital structure represents one of the three components in determining the rate of return a company will earn on the money its owners have invested in it.
-Whether you own a doughnut shop or are considering investing in publicly traded stocks, it's knowledge you simply must have if you want to develop a better understanding of the risks and rewards facing your money.
+To truly understand the idea of capital structure, the DuPont model provides insight into how capital structure represents one of the three components in determining the rate of return a company will earn on the money its owners have invested in it.
+Whether you own a donut shop or are considering investing in publicly-traded stocks, it's knowledge you simply must have if you want to develop a better understanding of the risks and rewards facing your money.